 If you are an Animator who has not yet received their Certificate of Completion, make sure that you have completed Module 7 of the online training and then contact us at firstname.lastname@example.org for your certificate.

 We are looking to fund projects that support mental health and wellbeing in rural and remote communities across Alberta.
 The types of projects that we may fund are very broad, but Applicants must demonstrate that their project is community-led, community-driven, and collaborative in nature.
 We strive to support projects that are tailored to each community’s local context, assets, and realities.
-Click here to learn more about the existing projects we fund.

 Projects must align with the Rural Mental Health Project’s guiding principles: community-driven, building on local strengths, 5 of 5 people have mental health, whole community approach (i.e., 8 Domains), and developmental in nature.
 See our Project Principles and the Project Overview Video for a summary of our principles and to learn more about the project.

 - Projects focusing exclusively on existing service provision (e.g., clinical forms of counselling) are not eligible.

 - Pre-existing programs are not eligible for funding, but Animators may apply to expand on an existing community-driven program.